undergrad-partner-school

 Admissions

-You need to discover as much as you can about the entrance requirements of the institution in order to increase your chances of being accepted.
-Here are the most vital facts you have to know about admission policy and requirements at University of La Verne.
+Knowing as much as possible about the institution's criteria for admission improves your chances of getting admitted.
+Discover some important facts about admission policy and requirements at University of La Verne.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 4,494 in 2023.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 5,242 in 2024.
 University of La Verne has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is relatively easy to get into.

 Test Scores